STARTING A MARKET: The Bare Minimum

 3. What is your plan for running the market?

 Who will do the work associated with the market like calling a meeting, making sure the trash is picked up, and other basic market activities?
 You need to have at least one vendor, volunteer, or community partner that will raise their hand for each activity so that the bulk of the work doesn’t land on one person’s shoulders or not get done at all.
-Here are a few resources to help you think through what is involved with running a market so you can create a basic operations plan.

 - The Kentucky Department of Agriculture Farmers Markets Program is a state government office that assists farmers in direct marketing of farm products through farmers’ markets.
 The 2020-21 Kentucky Department of Agriculture (KDA) Farmers Market Manual serves as a comprehensive resource for Kentucky farmers’ market managers and vendors and is the manual you need to start your farmers market in Kentucky.
-All stake holders should be familiar with the rules and regulations that govern a farmers market to assure that you start off in compliance with Kentucky law.
+All stakeholders should be familiar with the rules and regulations that govern a farmers market to assure that you start off in compliance with Kentucky law.
 A partnership of the Kentucky Department of Agriculture, the Kentucky Department for Public Health, and the University of Kentucky College of Agriculture, Food and Environment, the manual contains valuable guidelines and recommendations on Produce Best Practices, establishing market rules, displays, marketing, organic certification, and every other aspect of operating a successful farmers’ market.

 - Farmers Market Training Manual.
-Although created specifically for market managers in New York, this comprehensive training resource from the Farmers Market Federation of New York details all the activities that are need to effectively run a market.
+Although created specifically for market managers in New York, this comprehensive training resource from the Farmers Market Federation of New York details all the activities that are needed to effectively run a market.

 - Starting a New Farmers Market.
 This detailed guide from the University of California Small Farm Center is packed with information about how to start and operate a farmers market.